 Which leads me to the thought that while God is our Father, masculine and a HE. . .he definitely created us in his image and I know that he is nurturing and a servant.
 And I know that there is a Hebrew name for God that means nursing mother.
 So, as God created us male and female in his image, are we abandoning the part of God in our families that is meant to comfort?
 Yes.
 I have.
 I have done it.

 And like the thief that he is, Satan has stolen the real comfort from our lives.
 While we have more and more convenience, we have less and less comfort.
 Our emotions are frayed.
 Our bellies are full of fast food and our relationships are shallow and brittle.
 What we all really need is our mommies.
 We need a place to go that is safe, where we have a listening ear whenever we need it.
-And while I’m not speaking out against fast-food, we need that feeling that this meal was made for me-just for me.
+And while I’m not speaking out against eating out, we need that feeling that this meal was made for me-just for me.

 So, since we’ve contemplated the evil in the world, the cutting, lonely, angry teens and those struggling with thier identity, the broken relationships and tensions that go unresolved, let us look at the beginning of the resolution.